Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6FEEq5JjARw.md

 ### Transcript

-> i talked about you should really try not to say, i'm gonna say, even more now, , so, right what was i talking about
+> I talked about you should really try not to say, I'm gonna say, even more now, , so, right what was I talking about
 >
 > [Music]
 >